Sagar-03/Netflix-Clone/README.md

 - Your code follows the established coding style and conventions.
 - You have thoroughly tested your changes to avoid introducing bugs.

-## Credits

-This project was created by [Your Name].
-Special thanks to [Any libraries or resources used] for their contributions.

 ## Disclaimer

 This project is a demonstration and educational exercise.
 It is not affiliated with Netflix Inc. and does not provide actual streaming services.
 All content displayed within the application is for demonstration purposes only.